EqualityAI/EqualityML/README.md

 ## Introduction
 Incorporating bias mitigation methods and fairness metrics into the traditional end-to-end MLOps is called fairness-based machine learning (ML) or fair machine learning.
-However, Fairness-based ML comes with its own challenges.
-We assembled a diverse team of statisticians and ML experts to provide a workflow or series of steps, evidence-based guidance on fairness metrics, and validated code to properly run bias mitigation methods.
+However, fair ML comes with its own challenges.
+We assembled a diverse team of statisticians and ML experts to provide evidence-based guidance on fairness metrics use/selection and validated code to properly run bias mitigation methods.

+## Our Findings

 ### Fairness Metric:
 * Statistical measure of the output of a machine learning model based a mathematical definition of fairness.